mabo3n/sicp/notes.md

 Recursive *procedure*: directly or indirectly calls itself (syntactic wise);
 Iterative *process*: its state can be summarized by a fixed number of variables + a rule for changing the state (and optionally + and "end" test condition);
 Recursive *process*: Opposite of above.
 It keeps track of "hidden" chained information to be computed later on.

+### Tree Recursion

+> In general, the number of steps required by a tree-recursive process will be proportional to the number of nodes in the tree, while the space required will be proportional to the maximum depth of the tree.